Significant Disproportionality Frequently Asked Questions (FAQ)

 What is an alternate risk ratio?

-The alternate risk ratio is very similar to the risk ratio, which compares the likelihood that students in a given racial group will experience a particular outcome compared to the risk that students of all other races will experience that outcome in a district or community school.
-The alternate risk ratio compares the risk of a racial group experiencing a particular outcome in a district or community school to the risk of all other racial groups experiencing that outcome in the state.
+The alternate risk ratio is very similar to the risk ratio, which compares the likelihood that students in a given racial or ethnic group will experience a particular outcome compared to the risk that students of all other races and ethnicities will experience that outcome in a district or community school.
+The alternate risk ratio compares the risk of a racial or ethnic group experiencing a particular outcome in a district or community school to the risk of all other racial and ethnic groups experiencing that outcome in the state.
 The alternate risk ratio uses the district (or school)-level risk for the racial group in the numerator and the state-level risk for the comparison group in the denominator.
 Ohio has set the minimum cell size at 10 and the minimum n-size at 30.
-If the racial group being analyzed meets the minimum cell and n-sizes and the district or community school’s comparison group does not, an alternate risk ratio is calculated.
+If the racial group being analyzed meets the minimum cell and n-sizes and the district or community school’s comparison group does not, then an alternate risk ratio is calculated.
 If the racial group being analyzed meets the minimum cell and n-sizes and the state’s comparison group does not, the state will not calculate the alternate risk ratio.

 Back to Top